OGMA Newsletter – April 2016

-The legal review of the Construction Lien Act is now well underway, an information package has been completed by the legal review group for distribution, and the review group is preparing their recommendations for the Ontario government.
-Their submission has been delayed until March, 2016.
+The legal review of the Construction Lien Act is now well underway and the review group was to have prepared their recommendations for submission to the Ontario government by the end of March 2016.
 The OGMA has teamed up with the Prompt Payment Ontario (PPO) group to represent our interests in bringing fair payment terms into law.
-PPO had its’ day at the table with the review group at the end of October.
-Updates on the status of the review will be distributed as they become available.
+To review up to date information on issues, surveys, and submissions, go to: constructionlienactreview.com/documents

-If you are conducting business in the glass industry in Ontario, the OGMA is the voice that represents your interests at the provincial and federal level.
-Protect your business interests by becoming a member or as an associate member if you are a consultant to the industry.
+Become an OGMA member: If you are conducting business in the glass industry in Ontario, the OGMA is the voice that represents your interests at the provincial and federal level.
+Protect your business and support our fight for prompt payment legislation by becoming a member or as an associate member if you are a consultant to the industry.
 Please visit the OGMA website for more information.